Paul summarises his thoughts at the end of this section on food sacrificed to idols. What strikes you as applicable to your life today?

-Again Paul hammers home the other-centered nature of life in Jesus.
+Again Paul hammers home the other-centered nature of life found in Jesus.

-To the people around us, making decisions to put aside our own rights as God’s people to help them.
+Making decisions to put aside our own rights as God’s people to help those around us.

 “So, whether you eat or drink, or whatever you do, do all to the glory of God.”

-Because He is our center, our foundation, we are to have our lives built on Him and Him alone!
+Because HE is our center, our foundation, our lives are to be built on Him and Him alone.

-And so the actions of working for the good of our neighbor and not our own bring glory to God.
+And so the actions of working for the good of our neighbor bring glory to God.